By Kenya Barrett

 Prague Castle

-A complex of palaces, museums and courtyards encircled by mighty walls, Prague Castle is said to be the largest coherent castle complex in the world according to Guinness World Records.
-As the seat of Czech monarchs for centuries, Prague Castle is the city’s pride and joy.
-You’ll need at least a few hours to explore its many treasures, from the vaulted ceiling of Old Royal Palace to the colorful homes of Golden Lane.
+A grand complex of palaces, museums, and courtyards surrounded by fortified walls, Prague Castle holds the title of the world’s largest ancient castle.
+As the seat of Czech royalty for centuries, it’s the city’s crown jewel.
+Set aside a few hours to discover treasures like the vaulted ceiling of the Old Royal Palace and the colourful cottages on Golden Lane.

 Old Town Square